Low-Cost Internet: What Options Are Available for Affordable Internet Service?

 Internet Essentials From Comcast

-The Internet Essentials program from Comcast allows qualifying customers to purchase an affordable 15 Mbps plan at just $9.95 per month.
-The service also includes free in-home WiFi and is available without a credit check.
+The Internet Essentials program from Comcast allows qualifying customers to buy a plan for just $9.95 per month.
+The service also includes free in-home Wi-Fi and it’s available without a credit check.

-In order to be eligible for the Internet Essentials program, you must have at least one child eligible for the National School Lunch program as well as meet a number of other criteria.
+To be eligible for the Internet Essentials program, you must have at least one child eligible for the National School Lunch Program (NSLP) and meet many other criteria.